gbraekmans/enshure/doc/code/types.rst

 Posibble states:

-- Requested state: present, started, stopped, enabled, disabled, absent or restarted.
+- Requested state: always, started, stopped, enabled, disabled, never or restarted.
-- Actual state: present, started, enabled or absent
+- Actual state: always, started, enabled or never

 The **actual service states** are clearer when expained using this table: